Jillian Gilchrest: Connecticut family medical leave act (CFMLA)

-Glichrest voted in favor of the Connecticut family medical leave act signed into law one June 25, 2019 by Governor Ned Lamont.
+Glichrest voted in favor of the Connecticut family medical leave act signed into law one June 25, 2019 by Connecticut Governor Ned Lamont.
 The bill passed the house on May 31, 2019, by a 79–69 vote.
 Connecticut will join California, Massachusetts, New Jersey, New York, Rhode Island, Washington and the District of Columbia in implementing a paid-family-leave insurance program.
 The bill provides employees with up to 12 weeks of paid leave in a 12-month period to care for themselves, family members—including a spouse, parents, in-laws, children, siblings, grandparents, and grandchildren—and anyone else whose close association, whether by blood or affinity, is the equivalent of a family member.
 Employees will fund the paid-family-leave program by contributing 0.5 percent of their income via a mandatory payroll tax, with contributions commencing in January 2021.
 Employers make no contributions toward the program.
 State government employees who belong to unions are exempt, a fact that did not go unnoticed by private business opponents to the bill.